 Dark-colored towels will fade over time, and that cannot be avoided.
 If you want colored towels, opt for light colors.
 The best option, however, is to always go for white.
 You’ll simplify the laundering process and never have to worry about colors fading.
 Besides, white goes with everything.
 All the hand towels and face clothes match all the bath towels, which means you’ll save time when you opt for all white.
 White bath linens never go out of style.

-The average price of a medium-weight cotton towel is $7 to $12, but can go as high as $40 if not more for a high-end Turkish cotton towel.
+The price of a medium-weight cotton towel is $10 to $12, but can go as high as $60 or more for a high-end Turkish cotton towel.

-Let’s say you pay $10 for a high-quality Egyptian cotton bath towel and use it once a week in rotation with other towels, for 10 years (520 usages: That works out to 2 cents per use.
+Let’s say you pay $20 for a high-quality Egyptian cotton bath towel and use it once a week in rotation with other towels, for 10 years, or 520 uses.
+That works out to about 4 cents per use.

-If you pay $3.99 for a lightweight, poor-quality towel in the same manner as above, you’ll be lucky if it lasts for two years.
-And it will cost 4 cents per use—or twice the cost of the higher quality Egyptian cotton towel!
+Now let’s say you pay $10 for a lightweight, poor-quality towel in the same way.
+You’ll be lucky if it lasts for two years, and will cost 9 cents per use—more than twice the cost of a high-quality Egyptian cotton towel.